Isi-dev/ComfyUI-UniAnimate-W/README.md

 ## Disclaimer

 I am not responsible for any user-generated content.
-Users are fully responsible for their actions when using these nodes and the generative model.
-Neither I nor the contributors to the UniAnimate project have any legal affiliation with or accountability for users' behaviors.
+Users are fully responsible for their actions when using these nodes and the generative models.
+Neither I nor the contributors to the UniAnimate and Animate-x projects have any legal affiliation with or accountability for users' behaviors.
 It is crucial to use these nodes and the generative model responsibly, following both ethical and legal standards.